dengking/discrete/docs/Data-structure/Hash/Hash-table/wikipedia-Hash-table/index.md

 #### Monotonic keys

-If it is known that key values will always increase (or decrease) [monotonically](https://en.wikipedia.org/wiki/Monotonic_function), then a variation of [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) can be achieved by keeping a list of the single most recent key value at each hash table resize operation.
-Upon lookup, keys that fall in the ranges defined by these list entries are directed to the appropriate hash function—and indeed hash table—both of which can be different for each range.
-Since it is common to grow the overall number of entries by doubling, there will only be [O(log(*N*))](https://en.wikipedia.org/wiki/Big_O_notation) ranges to check, and binary search time for the redirection would be O(log(log(*N*))).
-As with consistent hashing, this approach guarantees that any key's hash, once issued, will never change, even when the hash table is later grown.
+If it is known that keys will be stored in [monotonically](https://en.wanweibaike.com/wiki-Monotonic_function) increasing (or decreasing) order, then a variation of [consistent hashing](https://en.wanweibaike.com/wiki-Consistent_hashing) can be achieved.

+> NOTE:
+>
+> 1、关于 "consistent hashing"，参见工程`Parallel-computing` 的 `Consistent-hashing` 章节。

 #### Linear hashing